LibreQoE/LibreQoS/README.md

 https://www.cpubenchmark.net/high_end_cpus.html

 ## Features
-* fq_codel
+* HTB + fq_codel
-* Cake (Common Applications Kept Enhanced) [Experimental]
+* Experimental support for CAKE (Common Applications Kept Enhanced)
-* HTB (Hierarchy Token Bucket)
-* tc filters divided into groups with hashing filters to significantly increase efficiency
+* TC filters divided into groups with hashing filters to significantly increase efficiency and minimize RAM usage

 ## How to use
 * Add linux interface bridge br0 to the two dedicated interfaces